 I am an Assistant Teaching Professor of Mechanical Engineering at Colorado School of Mines.
 With nearly two decades of combined industry and academic leadership, I bring a perspective shaped by both large-scale R&D program management and frontline teaching.

-Before joining Mines full-time, I spent over a decade at the National Renewable Energy Laboratory (2008-2020) progressing from Student Research Assistant to Senior Research Engineer to Program Manager, where I led technical development of the Fleet DNA commercial vehicle database, directed the $6.3M GCxN clean energy accelerator in partnership with Shell, and served as PI on multiple DOE-funded vehicle technology projects.
+Before joining Mines full-time, I spent over a decade at the National Renewable Energy Laboratory (2008-2020, now National Laboratory of the Rockies) progressing from Student Research Assistant to Senior Research Engineer to Program Manager, where I led technical development of the Fleet DNA commercial vehicle database, directed the multimillion-dollar GCxN clean energy accelerator in partnership with Shell, and served as PI on multiple DOE-funded vehicle technology projects.
 I then served as Senior Engineer at Quantitative Scientific Solutions (2020-2022) leading research on automated driving systems.

 My work sits at the intersection of engineering education, experiential program design, and industry partnership.
 I specialize in building new academic programs from the ground up: connecting curriculum to workforce needs, securing external funding, and creating the institutional infrastructure that makes hands-on, team-based engineering education sustainable at scale.